Nebuliser Machines

 - Pulmonary fibrosis

-The most appropriate nebuliser for you depends primarily on your medication and the condition it is being used to treat.
+The most appropriate device depends on your medication and the condition it is being used to treat.

-Most nebuliser treatments fall into two categories; those for upper airway treatment, and those for lower airway treatment.
-Most nebulisers will be designed primarily for lower airway treatments as this is the more common requirement of the two.
+Most nebulised treatments fall into two categories: upper airway treatment and lower airway treatment.
+Most devices will be designed primarily for lower airway treatments as this is the more common requirement of the two.
 These are typically reliever medicines.

 Several different medications use a nebuliser, including: